okta/okta-aspnet/docs/refresh-token-aspnetcore.md

     }
 ```

 There are several ways you can call the `RequestNewToken` method.
-You can either hook into OnValidatePrincipal event or define a new Middleware and call the refresh function after  existing access token is expired:
+You can either hook into OnValidatePrincipal event or define a new Middleware and call the refresh function after the existing access token expires:

 ```csharp
     .AddCookie(options=>